-- 3.7.2 Boards of Examiners are responsible for the approval of the content of examination papers. - 4.1.1 Examination papers must be written for January, May and Late Summer Resit examination periods in the autumn term.
+3.7.3 Boards of Examiners are responsible for the approval of the content of examination papers.

+4.1.1 Examination papers must be written for January, May and Late Summer Resit examination periods in the autumn term.
+Academic Departments are responsible for producing written examination papers in accordance with the published procedure.